 -- Raymond F. Beagle Jr. ’47

-In this popular charitable giving arrangement, the donor makes a gift of a minimum of $25,000 to Princeton.
-The University then provides a secure, fixed, quarterly payment for the life of one or two individuals, for example, the donor and spouse.
+In this popular charitable giving arrangement, the donor makes a gift of at least $25,000 to Princeton.
+The University then provides a secure, fixed, quarterly payment for the life of one or two individuals—for example, the donor and spouse.

-The minimum age to establish a charitable gift annuity at Princeton is 55 (age 60 for two-life) and the minimum age to start receiving payments is 65 (both annuitants if two-life).
-For example, a donor can establish a deferred charitable gift annuity at the age of 55 with the payments starting at age 65 (10-year deferral) and receive an annuity rate of 6.4%.
+The minimum age to establish a charitable gift annuity (CGA) at Princeton is 55 (60 for a two-life CGA) and the minimum age to begin receiving payments is 65.
+For instance, a donor could establish a deferred charitable gift annuity at the age of 55 with the payments starting at age 65 (a 10-year deferral) and receive an annuity rate of 6.4%.
 The payment, which is fixed for life and backed by a reserve fund and other Princeton assets, is based on a percentage of the gift amount.
-In most cases, part of each payment is tax-free, increasing each payment's after-tax value.
-Princeton’s rates follow the guidelines set by the American Council on Gift Annuities (ACGA).
-To see basic one- and two-life rates, use our online gift calculator.
-For more rate options, contact the Office of Gift Planning at 609.258.6318 or by email at firstname.lastname@example.org.
+In most cases, part of each payment is always tax-free, increasing each payment's after-tax value.
+Princeton follows the rates set by the American Council on Gift Annuities (ACGA).

-- Immediate federal income tax deduction+ and capital gains deferral++ on appreciated assets such as stock.
+- Immediate federal income tax deduction+, as well as a reduction and deferral of capital gains taxes++ on appreciated assets such as stock

-- Annuity rate of 4.7% to 9.0% of the gift amount, depending on the ages of the annuitants at the time of gift and the deferral period.
+- An annuity rate of 4.7% to 9.0% of the gift amount, depending on the age(s) of the annuitant(s) at the time of gift and the deferral period

-- The remainder of your gift will support educational excellence at Princeton University and can be allocated to a specific purpose (certain minimums apply; please speak with a philanthropic advisor in the Office of Gift Planning about gift allocations).
+- The remainder of your gift will support educational excellence at Princeton and can be allocated to a specific purpose (certain minimums apply; please speak with the Office of Gift Planning about gift allocations)

 + Deductions for this and other gifts of cash and non-appreciated property are subject to IRS limitations.
 Consult with your tax advisor on how the limitations apply to your situation.

-++ Capital gains are deferred when the donor is also the annuitant; if you name annuitant(s) other than yourself or spouse, capital gains are not deferred.
+++ Capital gains taxes are deferred when the donor is also the annuitant; if you name annuitant(s) other than yourself or your spouse, capital gains taxes are not deferred.